ChristianBako/christianbako.github.io/_posts/2024-09-26-Specific-Purpose-1.md

 \- [Saving Lives](https://www.folklore.org/Saving_Lives.html)

-Mac's exploding view is the worst way to find a given window if you're a power user.
+Mac's exploding view is the worst way to find a given window.
 The ordering of windows changes every time you swtich apps so you can't create muscle memory.

 The visual effort of finding that window interrupts your train of thought and takes seconds to find another window.
 Every second you spend seeking adds up over time.